By Terrance Turner

 On the Chiefs’ drive, Mahomes was intercepted — and then there was a holding call on the offense.
 The Chiefs defense managed to stop the Bucs after another offensive surge.
 Brady had two incompletions in a row (for the first time all night).
 Then a snap was too high for Brady, flying over his head.
 He fell on it, but that made it fourth down.
 The Bucs settled for a field goal.
 Ryan Succop drilled a 53-yard field goal to make it 31-9.

-The Chiefs were a had a dramatic gain down the field when Mahomes found Kelce.
+The Chiefs had a dramatic gain down the field when Mahomes found Kelce.
 Then, when Mahomes was sandwiched by two Tampa Bay defenders, the Bucs were flagged.
 A roughing the passer penalty added 15 yards.
 (Mahomes was visibly shaken up after the play.)
 They got up to the red zone but were stymied by Tampa Bay’s defense.
 Chiefs turned the ball over on downs.

 Mahomes got injured again on a blitz by Suh and another Tampa Bay defender.
 Limping even as he ran, Mahomes suffered a number of sacks and knockdowns that hampered his performance.
 The physical toll became more evident on what would be the Chiefs’ final drive.